This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Prescription required Yes (US, >2%) No No

-PIH prevention mechanism Bleaching (melanin inhibition) Indirect (cell turnover) Plasmin reduction (upstream of melanogenesis)
+PIH / pigment mechanism Bleaching (melanin inhibition) Indirect (cell turnover) Plasmin pathway block

 Collagen stimulation No Yes Yes (via Bakuchiol)